 Woodland structure: indicators of local distinctiveness Occurrence No decline Includes ancient or long-established woodlands (see Perrin and Daly, 2010), archaeological and geological features as well as red listed and other rare or localised species.
-The majority of old sessile oak woodland within the SAC has been identified as Possible Ancient Woodland by Perrin and Daly (2010).
-There are areas of old coppices, old field systems and a cashel (stone ringfort) within the site (NPWS internal files).
-Tunbridge filmy-fern (Hymenophyllum tunbridgense) and the tree lungwort lichen (Lobaria pulmonaria) are present (Perrin et al., 2008), as are the Near Threatened bryophyte species Kurzia sylvatica and Sphagnum girgensohnii (Campbell and Lockhart, 2017) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91A0: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: native tree cover Percentage No decline.
-Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
-The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea .
-Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia ( Crocosmia x crocosmiiflora ) should be absent or under control.
-Beech ( Fagus sylvatica ) is present and regenerating in the drier parts of the wood (NPWS internal files)
+Almost all of the old sessile oak woodland within the SAC has been identified as Possible Ancient Woodland by Perrin and Daly (2010).
+The site contains thin-spiked wood-sedge (Carex strigosa), Tunbridge filmy-fern (Hymenophyllum tunbridgense) and the tree lungwort lichen (Lobaria pulmonaria) (NPWS internal files).
+The rare woodland fly species Chrysogaster virescens and Xylophagus ater and the scarce old growth beetle species Cerylon ferrugineum have also been recorded from the area (Alexander, 1993; Alexander and Anderson, 2012; NPWS internal files) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91A0: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., 2020; O'Neill and Barron, 2013).
+Overgrazing by deer was noted by Curtis et al. (1978) at Union Wood.
+Although fencing was undertaken, and grazing was not reported as an issue in 2011-12, overgrazing was recorded within the site in 2017-18 (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: native tree cover Percentage No decline.
+Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
+The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea .
+Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia (Crocosmia x crocosmiiflora) should be absent or under control.
+The non-native invasive species beech (Fagus sylvatica), sycamore (Acer pseudoplatanus) and rhododendron (Rhododendron ponticum) are present within Union Wood (NPWS internal files).
+Rhododendron control has previously been undertaken (Perrin et al., 2008) but continued control of non-native species is required (Daly et al., in prep.)

-An Roinn Tithíochta, Rialtais Áitiúil agus Oidhreachta Department of Housing, Local Government and Heritage

-MAP 2: BALLYARR WOOD SAC CONSERVATION OBJECTIVES WOODLAND HABITATS

-Map to be read in conjunction with the NPWS Conservation Objectives Document

-200 Metres

-The mapped boundaries are of an indicative and general nature only.
-Boundaries of designated areas are subject to revision.

-Ordnance Survey of Ireland Licence No OSI-NMA-014. © Ordnance Survey of Ireland Government of Ireland

-Níl sna teorainneacha ar na léarscáileanna ach nod garshuiomhach ginearálta.
-Féadfar athbhreithnithe a déanamh ar theorainneacha na gceantar comharthaithe.
-Suirbhéarachta Ordonáis na hÉireann Ceadúnas Uimh OSI-NMA-014. © Suirbhéarachta Ordonáis na hÉireann Rialtas na hÉireann
+Legend Union Wood SAC 000638 91A0 Old sessile oak woods wi An Roinn Tithíochta, Rialtais Áitiúil agus Oidhreachta Department of Housing, Local Government and Heritage MAP 3: UNION WOOD SAC CONSERVATION OBJECTIVES WOODLAND HABITATS Map to be read in conjunction with the NPWS Conservation Objectives Document SITE CODE: SAC 000638; version 3.01.
+CO.
+SLIGO 0 125 250 500 Metres The mapped boundaries are of an indicative and general nature only.
+Bo Ordnance Survey of Ireland Licence No OSI-NMA-014. © Ordna Níl sna teorainneacha ar na léarscáileanna ach nod garshuiomhach ginearálta.
+Féa comharthaithe.
+Suirbhéarachta Ordonáis na hÉireann Ceadúnas Uimh OSI-NMA-01 oundaries of designated areas are subject to revision. ance Survey of Ireland Government of Ireland adfar athbhreithnithe a déanamh ar theorainneacha na gceantar 14. © Suirbhéarachta Ordonáis na hÉireann Rialtas na hÉireann